TypeSafeSchwalbe/RoseQuartz-Examples/model/README.md

 This is a simple example for loading a 3D model and rendering it.
 We...
 - load the model-.obj to a VertexArray
 - load the model texture
-- create a ShaderProgram to render the model (no light shading)
+- create a ShaderProgram to render the model
 - create a ModelInstance that allows us to generate a model matrix
 - create a PerspectiveCamera that allows us to generate a projection view matrix
 - enable depth testing